Overv/VulkanTutorial/en/11_Compute_Shader.md

 ## Compute queue families

-In the physical device and queue families chapter (@todo: link) we already learned about queue families and how to select a graphics queue family.
+In the [physical device and queue families chapter](03_Drawing_a_triangle/00_Setup/03_Physical_devices_and_queue_families.md#page_Queue-families) we already learned about queue families and how to select a graphics queue family.
 Compute introduces the new queue family type bit `VK_QUEUE_COMPUTE_BIT`.
 So if we want to do compute, we need to get a queue for this queue family type.

 Note that Vulkan requires an implementation to have at least one queue family that supports both graphics and compute, but it's also possible that implementations offer a dedicated compute queue.
 This dedicated compute queue (that does not have the graphics bit) hints at an asynchronous compute queue.
 To keep this tutorial beginner friendly though, we'll use a queue that can do both graphics and compute.
 This will also save us some advanced synchronization. (@todo: check if correct)